Sustainable Development Risk Management

 Risk - Hazardous substances in buildings

-The roofs of certain buildings comprise Eternit tiles containing asbestos.
-The risks are considered minor and do not require actions to be taken until the roofs are to be replaced.
-According to legislation in Sweden, the Group performed an inventory of the properties with respect to PCB (polychlorinated biphenyls).
-Some small amounts of PCB were found in window seams in a number of buildings and the caulking compound will be removed as the windows are gradually replaced.
+The roofs of certain buildings consist of Eternit tiles containing asbestos.
+The risks are considered minor and do not require action to be taken until the roofs are to be replaced.
+Small amounts of asbestos are also present in pipework at a few sites.
+Under Swedish legislation, the Group performed an inventory of the properties with respect to PCBs (polychlorinated biphenyls).
+Some small amounts of PCBs were found in window seams in a number of buildings, and the caulking compound will be remedied as the windows are gradually replaced.
 The risks to humans and the environment are very low.

 Risk management

-Regular assessments of the presence of asbestos and PCB are made in conjunction with acquisitions.
+Regular assessments of the presence of asbestos and PCBs are made in conjunction with acquisitions.
 In accordance with the legislation in different countries inventories has been carried out and relevant precautions have been taken.
-Further actions is currently not applicable.
+No further measures are currently relevant.

 Risk management